-- 1. In the PCE web console, go to Workloads and VENs or Workloads (depending on the PCE release). - 2.
+- 1. In the PCE web console, go to Servers & Endpoints > Workloads. - 2.
 Click the VENs tab. - 3.
-Click the name of a VEN to go to its details page. - 4.
-Click Generate Support Bundle.
+In the Name column, click the link for the VEN for which you want to generate a support bundle. - 4.
+On the VEN's details page, click Generate Support Bundle.
 This process can take up to 10 minutes. - 5.
-To view the status of the report, click the Support Reports link, which opens the Support Reports page and displays the 50 most recent reports that you have generated. - 6.
-Click Download to download a report.
+You can view the status of the report in either of the following places: - While still on the VEN's detail page, scroll down to the VEN Support Bundle section. - Go to Troubleshoot > VEN Support Bundles. - 6.
+Click Download to download the report.